Applying for the Uniform CPA Examination

 After all educational requirements have been met, you must:

-• have the academic institution(s) submit to CPAES an official transcript to confirm degree conferral and satisfactory completion of courses.
+• Have the academic institution(s) submit to CPAES an official transcript to confirm degree conferral and satisfactory completion of courses.

 • The final official transcript must display satisfactory completion of all courses and the degree graduation date.